seleniadelgado/monty/README.md

 # 0x018.
 C- Stacks, Queues - LIFO, FIFO
-> Low-level programming - Data structures and algorithms.
+> Low-level programming - Data structures and algorithms.\n
->Group project (Susan Su and Angie Delgado)
+Group project (Susan Su and Angie Delgado)\n

-Important questions to answer before working on this project.
+>Important questions to answer before working on this project.\n
-What do LIFO and FIFO mean?
+>What do LIFO and FIFO mean?\n
 LIFO = Last In First Out
 FIFO = First In First Out
 What is a stack, and when to use it?